dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 ## Why?

-We needed a way of sending an email from from a "*static*" HTML page when you don't (*want* to) *have* a *server*.
+We needed a way of sending an email from a "*static*" HTML page when you don't (*want* to) *have* a *server*.

 ### *Key Advantages*